Hypocisy/RPGCoreV3-Chinese-wiki/Combat:-Customizing.md

 Directory: "./../Combat.yml"
 Module: Combat

-Customizing the way damage works on your server is very much possible, to a more limited extent you also can interact with the things defined in [[DamageModule: Hardcoded Behaviour]] by directly modifying their combat attribute.
+Customizing the way damage works on your server is very much possible, to a more limited extent you also can interact with the things defined in [[Combat: Hardcoded]] by directly modifying their combat attribute.

 # How to modify the damage formula